Kazakhstani, Tajik leaders meet in Astana for co-operation talks

-ASTANA -- Kazakhstani President Nursultan Nazarbayev and his Tajik counterpart Emomali Rakhmon discussed bilateral relations and further co-operation between their countries at the Akorda Presidential Palace in Astana Wednesday (March 14), according to a statement from the palace.
+ASTANA -- Kazakhstani President Nursultan Nazarbayev and his Tajik counterpart Emomali Rahmon discussed bilateral relations and further co-operation between their countries at the Akorda Presidential Palace in Astana Wednesday (March 14), according to a statement from the palace.

-Rakhmon is visiting Astana to participate in a Central Asian conference scheduled for Thursday (March 15), the first time in many years that all Central Asian leaders have gathered at the same negotiation table.
+Rahmon is visiting Astana to participate in a Central Asian conference scheduled for Thursday (March 15), the first time in many years that all Central Asian leaders have gathered at the same negotiation table.

 Nazarbayev pointed out that Tajikistan is still a reliable partner for Kazakhstan, according to the statement.

 "For all these years, thanks to your efforts, we have built relations based on great trust, co-operation and friendship," Nazarbayev said in the statement.
 "We've always supported each other, including in the international arena."